-The IGD was facilitated by Deepa Rachel, the Director of Manford and the panellists were, Prof. Deepanshu Mohan, Associate Prof, Jindal School of International Affairs, Dr SG Sreejith, Pro and Vice-dean, Jindal Global Law School, and Dr Annika Bose Styczynski, Associate Professor and Assistant Dean (Research and International Collaboration), Jindal School of Government and Public Policy.
+The IGD was facilitated by Deepa Rachel, the Director of Manford, and the panellists were Prof. Deepanshu Mohan, Associate Prof, Jindal School of International Affairs; Dr SG Sreejith, Pro and Vice-dean, Jindal Global Law School; and Dr Annika Bose Styczynski, Associate Professor and Assistant Dean (Research and International Collaboration), Jindal School of Government and Public Policy.

-The facilitator engaged the audience in two activities; one at the beginning to demonstrate the role of conflict in societies and the entrenched positions that different parties assume and another towards the end of the IGD on the role of individuals towards creating global peace.
+The facilitator engaged the audience in two activities – one at the beginning to demonstrate the role of conflict in societies and the entrenched positions that different parties assume, and another towards the end of the IGD on the role of individuals towards creating global peace.

-The IGD also focussed on the environment as a significant player in the current global economy, especially in the context of climate change – considering that New Delhi and the National Capital Region is choking with air pollution with no clear, sustainable solutions in sight.
-Noting that the Indian and Chinese economies will continue to grow at a great pace; this will be accompanied by increasing amounts of pollution and a greater impact to the environment, which neither of the countries can afford.
+The IGD also focused on the environment as a significant player in the current global economy, especially in the context of climate change – considering that New Delhi and the National Capital Region is choking with air pollution with no clear, sustainable solutions in sight.
+Noting that the Indian and Chinese economies will continue to grow at a great pace, this will be accompanied by increasing amounts of pollution and a greater impact to the environment, which neither of the countries can afford.

-In discussing the thematic on sharing knowledge for human progress, those in attendance reflected that perhaps the older generations have lived lives with a false sense of progress – but now is the time for creative thinking and the time for redefining progress.
+In discussing the theme of sharing knowledge for human progress, those in attendance reflected that perhaps the older generations have lived lives with a false sense of progress – but now is the time for creative thinking and the time for redefining progress.
 This will be defined by improved knowledge of the self in order to better understand human nature, helping societies grasp the challenges and wisdom of human progress.
 Human progress is incorporated in law; a law that is not codified in statutes but within societies where it is embodied in the knowledge of social order and the self.

-The IGD also touched on how growth in the world economy and the accumulation of collective knowledge.
-This knowledge, in turn, leads to growth of new relationships that results in the development.
-However, in today’s world, development is competitive and not inclusive.
+The IGD also touched on growth in the world economy and the accumulation of collective knowledge.
+This knowledge, in turn, leads to growth of new relationships that results in development.
+However, in today’s world development is competitive and not inclusive.
 Despite the expected path of working towards a global society for the benefit of all, society today is merely a collective of individuals’ conflicting views and opinions.
 These views form the basis of competing nation states, under the lens of economic progress.
 Progress can only happen when different agencies of societies recognise their roles in development and their core values.